Samsung/tizen-docs/docs/application/dotnet/guides/nui/slider.md

 - The track is the bar along which the handle moves.

-  The slider draws the track using 2 distinct images.
-The region between the start of the track and the handle is the progress region, and you can draw it using the `ProgressVisual` property.
+  The slider draws the track using two distinct images.
+The region between the start of the track and the handle is the progress region.
+You can draw the region using the `ProgressVisual` property.
 The region between the handle and the end of the track is drawn using the `TrackVisual` property.

 <a name="1"></a>
 ## Slider events